oculometric/CGDaP/Graphics Programming/graphics programming in summary.md

 ### Vectors
 The follow-up question to this is *"what is a vector?"*.
 Conceptually, **a vector is a line between two points**, and is represented by the distance between those points as specified by individual $XYZ$ components (i.e. it has direction and magnitude, ayyyy).
 So a vector has the same structure as a point: three numbers, one for each axis.
 Conversely, we can also say that **a point is really just a vector which starts at the origin** (and ends at the point).
 This gives a bit more context to the idea that a point is represented by a sum of the three axis vectors.

+I also want to introduce the concept of a **unit vector**, which is a vector which has a **magnitude** of $1$. **Normalisation** is the process of forcing a vector to have length $1$, by dividing all of it's components by it's magnitude, and is where the term 'normal vector' comes from.

 ### Magnitude of a Vector
 Let $v$ be some vector, then the magnitude of $v$ is given by $$|v| = \sqrt{(v.x)^2 + (v.y)^2 + (v.z)^2}$$
 ### Dot Product Between Two Vectors